niplav/site/bcis_and_alignment.md

 cites [Bostrom 2014 ch.
 2](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies)
 for reasons why brain-computer interfaces seem unlikely to be helpful with AI alignment.
-However, the chapter referenced concerns itself with building superintelligent AI using brain-computer interfaces, and not specifically about whether such systems would be aligned or especially alignable.
+However, the chapter referenced only concerns itself with building superintelligent AI using brain-computer interfaces, and not specifically about whether such systems would be aligned or especially alignable.